 Intramuscular (IM) Injection

-This is the administration of stem cells directly into a muscle.
-This stem cell delivery system allows for a slow and steady absorption of stem cells into the bloodstream, providing a sustained effect over time.
+During this stem cell delivery system, the cells are administered directly into a muscle.
+It allows for a slow and steady absorption of stem cells into the bloodstream, providing a sustained effect over time.

 - 1

 The procedure takes place in a specially equipped room that adheres to all sterility conditions.
-While the doctor prepares the medication, the patient may ask any questions about the procedure and sit comfortably.
+While the doctor prepares the medication, the patient may ask any questions about the procedure.

 - 2